 Optionally, if the bootloader implements fastboot, the following commands and variables should be supported:

-set_active <slot-suffix>—Sets the current active slot to the given suffix.
+set_active <slot>—Sets the current active slot to the given slot.
 This must also clear the unbootable flag for that slot, and reset the retry count to default values.

 current-slot—Returns the slot suffix that will be booted from next.